FormidableLabs/radium/README.md

 For a short technical explanation, see [How does Radium work?](#how-does-radium-work).

 Convinced about CSS in JS with React, but not Radium?
-Check out our comprehensive [comparison of 14+ alternatives](docs/comparison).
+Check out our comprehensive [comparison of 14+ alternatives][docs_comparison].

 ## Features